bharath12b5/mvn-linux/Building-MongoDB-3.0-on-RHEL-7-and-SLES-12.md

 [MongoDB](http://mongodb.org/) 3.0.4 has been ported to Linux on IBM z Systems.
-The following build instructions have been tested on RHEL 7.1 and SLES 12.
+The following build instructions have been tested on RHEL 7.1, SLES 12 and Ubuntu 16.04.

 ## Building MongoDB